-- Review the appointment and replacement of the Vice President, Internal Audit and report such to the Board. - Review and approve the Vice President, Internal Audit's annual plan and schedule of audit assignments, Internal Audit Charter and annual budget. - Review a list of external audit firms from which Internal Audit can outsource employees on a contractual basis for parts or all of its planned assignments. - Review the reports of the Corporation's Vice President, Internal Audit with respect to control, financial risk and any other matters appropriate to the Committee's duties.
-Receive Management's responses to these audit observations and recommendations.
+- Review the appointment and replacement of the Vice President, Internal Audit and report such to the Board. - Review and approve the Vice President, Internal Audit's annual plan and schedule of audit assignments, Internal Audit Charter and annual budget. - Review annually the list of external firms used by Internal Audit. - Review the reports of the Corporation's Vice President, Internal Audit with respect to control, financial risk and any other matters appropriate to the Committee's duties.
+Receive Management's responses to these audit observations and recommendations. - Review and approve the reporting relationship of the Vice President, Internal Audit to ensure that organizational independence is effectively achieved and that the Vice President, Internal Audit has direct reporting and access to the Committee on matters affecting the Committee's duties.

-- Review and approve the reporting relationship of the Vice President, Internal Audit to ensure that organizational independence is effectively achieved and that the Vice President, Internal Audit has direct reporting and access to the Committee on matters affecting the Committee's duties. - Encourage the Vice President, Internal Audit to share his or her planning and findings with the External Auditors in order to maximize audit coverage of the Corporation's operations and financial condition, in a cost-effective manner.
+• Encourage the Vice President, Internal Audit to share the work planning and findings with the External Auditors in order to maximize audit coverage of the Corporation's operations and financial condition, in a cost-effective manner.